zng-ui/zng/TODO/__info.md

 # TODO

-Focus directional nav not working.
+Focus not removed by visibility change.
+ See tests/focus/focused_removed_by_collapsing
+     tests/focus/focused_removed_by_hiding